mopidy/mopidy-pandora/README.rst

 **sort_order** defaults to the date that the station was added.
 Use 'A-Z' to display the list of stations in alphabetical order.

-**EXPERIMENTAL RATINGS IMPLEMENTATION:** use these settings to work around the limitations of the current Mopidy core and front-end extensions:
+**EXPERIMENTAL EVENT HANDLING IMPLEMENTATION:** use these settings to work around the limitations of the current Mopidy core and web extensions:

-- double_click_interval - successive button clicks that occur within this interval (in seconds) will trigger the ratings functionality.
+- double_click_interval - successive button clicks that occur within this interval (in seconds) will trigger the event.
-- on_pause_resume_click - click pause and then play while a song is playing to apply the rating.
+- on_pause_resume_click - click pause and then play while a song is playing to trigger the event.
 Song continues afterwards.
 - on_pause_next_click - click pause and then next in quick succession.
-Applies rating and skips to next song.
+Calls event and skips to next song.
 You will have to click play again for the next song to start :(
 - on_pause_previous_click - click pause and then previous in quick succession.
-Applies rating and skips to next song.
+Calls event and skips to next song.
 You will have to click play again for the next song to start :(

+The supported events are: thumbs_up, thumbs_down, sleep, add_artist_bookmark, add_song_bookmark

 Usage
 =====